 I joined Warwick in 2015 as a Wolfson scholar to begin working on my PhD, supervised by Dr Emma Campbell.
 My thesis examines the representation of relics and reliquaries in twelfth- and thirteenth-century Old French saints’ lives.
 I am particularly interested in questions of vernacular translation, the body, the relationship between text and material culture, and materiality more widely.
 Before coming to Warwick I completed my BA in Modern and Medieval Languages at St Catharine's College, Cambridge and an MA in Medieval and Renaissance Studies at University College London.

-My PhD explores the ways in which encounters with the relic in medieval French Saints' Lives reflect on and negotiate the relationships between the human body and nonhuman objects, the embodied individual and the material world, the material and the spiritual.
-The project engages with recent theoretical work on New Materialisms and Thing Theory by critics such as Jane Bennett, Bruno Latour and Bill Brown.
+Relic encounters negotiate complex relationships between the human body and nonhuman objects, the embodied individual and the material world, the material and the spiritual.
+To tackle these complex relationships, the project engages with recent theoretical work on materiality, networks, and things by critics such as Jane Bennett, Bruno Latour and Bill Brown.
 I take a broad interdisciplinary approach, placing texts alongside other expressions of a saint's cult - reliquaries, shrines, tombs, and manuscript illustrations - in order to consider how writing about relics brings bodies, things, and books into conflict and collaboration.
 I examine how these different means of representing and interpreting the relic (and the different linguistic and social contexts in which they operate) can inflect the ways in which relics are used and understood in the Middle Ages, as well as our understanding of the texts which contain them.

 Conferences and Papers